Residents in workroom

 Night Coverage:

 We operate largely on a night float system.
 We have dedicated night float coverage for MUH General Medicine wards, VA General Medicine wards, ART Cardiology, and ART General Medicine & Malignant Hematology, and MUH Hepatology.
 Residents do not cover multiple hospitals at night.
-Upper-level night float residents cover Sunday through Thursday or Friday nights (alternating weeks of Sunday-Thursday and Sunday-Friday night coverage).
-Upper-level residents on the inpatient teams cover weekend nights as part of 24+4 hour call shifts.
-In a typical month of inpatient wards, each upper-level resident will have a total of two 24+4 hour weekend call shifts.
+Upper-level night float residents cover Sunday through Friday nights.
+Upper-level residents on the inpatient teams cover Saturday nights as part of 24+4 hour call shifts.
+In a typical month of inpatient wards, each upper-level resident will have a total of one to two 24+4 hour call shifts.
 Residents in the ICUs rotate through night coverage of their respective ICUs for 5-6 nights at a time.

 Interns also have a night float structure while on MUH General Medicine wards and in the MICU.
-For VA General Medicine wards, interns take 24+4 hour call approximately every 5-6 days.
+24+4 hour call for interns is limited to VA General Medicine wards.

 Call Schedule: